-WH considering veto threat of immigration deal
+WH says Trump will veto immigration deal

 The plan would also place $25 billion in a guarded trust for border security, would cut a small number of green cards each year for adult children of current green card holders, and would prevent parents from being sponsored for citizenship by their US citizen children if that child gained citizenship through the pathway created in the bill or if they brought the child to the US illegally.

+The administration statements riled up co-sponsors of the bill, who said the White House and allies have "lost credibility" by criticizing a bipartisan agreement.

+"With their press release this morning, it seems as if DHS is intent on acting less like a partner and more like an adversary," said Sen. Lindsey Graham, R-South Carolina, said of a lengthy Homeland Security press release.
+"Instead of offering thoughts and advice -- or even constructive criticism -- they are acting more like a political organization intent on poisoning the well.
+From the tone of this morning's document, it appears as if DHS hopes all border security proposals fail.
+That would be the worst outcome of all."

-One provision the Department of Homeland Security particularly objected to would direct it to focus its arrests and deportations on criminals and newly arrived immigrants.
+One provision the White House and the Department of Homeland Security particularly objected to would direct it to focus its arrests and deportations on criminals and newly arrived immigrants.
 The Trump administration has virtually removed all prioritization of arresting and deporting immigrants.
 It has targeted individuals with final deportation orders, some years and decades old, drawing criticism for deporting longtime members of communities with US citizen families.

 "The Schumer-Rounds-Collins proposal destroys the ability of the men and women from the Department of Homeland Security (DHS) to remove millions of illegal aliens," DHS said in a statement.
 "It would be the end of immigration enforcement in America and only serve to draw millions more illegal aliens with no way to remove them.